 If a silk or satin pillowcase is still on your shopping or gift list, or you hesitate whether it would make any change for your hair care, try this hack:

 - Lay your silk scarf flat on a surface with its shiny side down.

 - Place your pillow on top in the way that the corners of the scarf protrude on each side of the pillow.

-- Pull the opposing ends of the scarf and tie them on top of your pillow.
+- Pull the opposing ends and tie them on top of your pillow.
 Then, do the same trick with the other two ends.